 We know that candidates have been developing their English language skills to prepare for their exams.
-In response to the situation created by COVID-19, Trinity has developed an interim digital alternative method of offering GESE and ISE speaking and listening exams.
+In response to the situation created by COVID-19, Trinity has developed a digital alternative method of offering GESE and ISE speaking and listening exams.
 Candidates are now able to take their one-to-one assessments online with an experienced Trinity examiner via video conference in registered exam centres.

 The content and skills assessed for our GESE and ISE speaking and listening exams are the same as for the standard format exams.

 Results and certificates will continue to be issued in line with Trinity's existing processes for exams leading to fully regulated qualifications that adhere to rigorous standards.

 To accommodate the use of the video conference platform, some aspects of delivery will differ from the usual in-person exams.

 Read our summary of what is the same and what is different.

 Watch our videos - GESE and ISE: Same exam, different delivery.